Quick Comparison: V7 vs V12 - Spec & Test Overview

 The Verdict: The Dyson V12 is the Better Option

-Despite the price variance, the Dyson V12 offers better value considering what you’ll get out of the box.
+Despite the price difference, the Dyson V12 offers better value given what you get out of the box.

 Consumers will enjoy the benefit of Dyson’s latest technology, including the laser slim roller, Piezo sensor, and torque screw tool, enabling consumers to vacuum their homes more efficiently.

-The Dyson V7 is a decent option, but its features are dated, and options with the post-motor HEPA filter aren’t far off the V12 (prices, to be specific), which is a deal-breaker for me.
+The Dyson V7 is a decent option, but its features are dated, and options with the post-motor HEPA filter aren’t far off the V12 (prices, specifically), which is a deal-breaker for me.